 Teaching works really well for me because I can select when I am available and take only the teaching contracts that fit into my schedule.
 This allows me plenty of time between assignments to focus on writing and marketing Dark Awakening and Dark Gathering.

 If you don’t have a marketing background or need help marketing your book, consider using services like Guru or Fiverr to help you get your marketing off the ground.
-Services like MKS Solutions can also help tailor a custom marketing plan for your book and even provide coaching services for the DIY author.

 Be sure to track and measure your efforts